arutneva1/IB_Simple/README.md

 market order.
 When `rebalance.prefer_rth` is enabled, the module queries the IBKR server clock and only proceeds between 09:30 and 16:00 America/New_York.
 Order submissions log each status transition with the symbol and order ID, including retries when falling back to plain market orders.
+The module waits up to `execution.commission_report_timeout` seconds for commission reports before defaulting to zero commission.

 ### Execution integration test
 Verify end-to-end submission against a paper account: